nfagerlund/terraform-website/content/source/docs/cloud/workspaces/vcs.html.md

 ## Configuring VCS Connections

 -> **API:** See the [Update a Workspace endpoint](../api/workspaces.html#update-a-workspace) (`PATCH /organizations/:organization_name/workspaces/:name`).

-Workspaces are usually assigned a VCS connection [when they are created](./creating.html).

 To change the VCS settings for an existing workspace, choose "Version Control" from the workspace's "Settings" menu.
 The version control page includes the following settings: